meuer26/TMs/README.md

-# A Combination of Classical and Hypercomputation Turing Machines
+# A Combination of Classical and Hypercomputational Turing Machines

 Dan O’Malley